anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL.

-Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only consist of one question most of the time.
+Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only consist of one question most of the time, i.e., there is next to no redundancy.

 ## Compression {#sec:pack-compression}